kcl-lang/kcl-lang.io/versioned_docs/version-0.7.0/user_docs/support/faq-install.md

 Where `/path/to/kcl` is the complete path of the kcl application.
 After running the command, the application will be added to the whitelist and Gatekeeper will no longer prevent it from running.

-## program not found or run linker failed error on Windows/Linux/MacOS
+## Program not found or run linker failed error on Windows/Linux/MacOS

 Please ensure that the following dependencies are in your PATH:

 - `clang` for MacOS
 - `gcc` for Linux
-- `cl.exe` for Windows, which can be obtained by installing `MSVC`
+- `cl.exe` for Windows, which can be obtained by installing `MSVC` including `MSVCP140.dll` and `VCRUNTIME140.dll`.

 ## Encountering exit status 0xc0000135 error on Windows platform

-Please ensure that .NET Framework and MSVC are installed on your Windows.
+Please ensure that `.NET Framework` and `MSVC` are installed on your Windows.
 If not installed, you can install them and try again.